yc6chen/Kaggle5dgai_EcoConscious_Shopper/README.md

 Licensed under the Apache License, Version 2.0.
 See LICENSE file for details.

+## Development Tools & AI Assistance Disclosure

+**AI-Assisted Development**: This project was developed with assistance from AI coding tools, including Anthropic's Claude, which were used as development aids for code generation, debugging, documentation, and architectural planning.
+The use of AI assistants complies with the [Kaggle Competition Rules](https://www.kaggle.com/competitions/agents-intensive-capstone-project/rules), specifically:

+- **Section 6 (External Data and Tools)**: AI assistants like Claude are publicly available tools accessible to all participants
+- **Section 6.c (AMLT)**: Automated tools may be used to create submissions
+- **Reasonableness Criteria**: Claude's free tier is publicly accessible; the Pro tier ($20/month) constitutes minimal cost well below competition prize values

+**Original Work**: All code, architecture, and implementation decisions represent original work by the competition participant(s).
+AI tools were used as assistants in the development process, similar to using documentation, Stack Overflow, or other development resources.

+**Open Source Compliance**: All code in this repository, including any AI-assisted portions, is released under the CC-BY-SA 4.0 license as required by the competition rules for winning submissions.
+The code is provided with full documentation and reproduction instructions as specified in Section 8 (Winner's Obligations).

+**Transparency**: This disclosure is provided in the spirit of transparency and good sportsmanship within the Kaggle community, following practices documented in the community (see: [How to use ChatGPT in a competition](https://www.kaggle.com/code/jacoporepossi/how-to-use-chatgpt-in-a-competition-eda-part-1) and [community discussions](https://www.kaggle.com/questions-and-answers/407349)).

 ## Acknowledgments

 - Built with [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/)